 - b.
-Install 5 screws into all the mounting holes on the node board that line up with the standoffs and tighten until snug.
+Install the six screws into the mounting holes on the node board that line up with the standoffs and tighten until snug.
 The metal screws provide an electrical contact to the node board ground to provide a continuous ground for the system. - 5.
 Install the PCI riser card and bracket.